Matt-Horton/location-based-chat/README.md

-# location-based-chat
+# Location based Chat Application
-A location based chat app built using the MERN stack.
+A location based chat app built using the MERN stack with an app built using React Native.